MAGICGrants/MagicGrants.org/contribute/membership.md

 MAGIC Grants has paused memberships.
 If you are interested in a membership program, please contact info@magicgrants.org.

+MAGIC Funds may have their own membership programs.

 <!---
 MAGIC Grants is pleased to [offer memberships](https://magicgrants.budibase.app/app/new-member#/home)!
 Memberships come with special perks and recognition.
 Allocate your donation to MAGIC Grants or to a MAGIC Fund of your choice!